allpassportstamps/allpassportstamps.github.io/_posts/2024-12-27-Antigua-Barbuda-365-Beaches.md

 Later, we explored the area near Sandals resort, one of the Caribbean's major hotel chains, for some souvenir shopping.
 I found a perfect Rasta Man figure that captured the spirit of the local Rastafari culture.
 The One Love (Rasta) influence is so strong here that you might momentarily mistake Antigua for Jamaica.

-*[Note: Rastafari, the newest Abrahamic religion, maintains a strong presence in Antigua.
-Emerging from the reverence of the 1940s Ethiopian king, its core principles emphasize anti-colonialism and self-sustainability, with dreadlocks being a common cultural expression.]*
+>Rastafari, the newest Abrahamic religion, maintains a strong presence in Antigua.
+Emerging from the reverence of the 1940s Ethiopian king, its core principles emphasize anti-colonialism and self-sustainability, with dreadlocks being a common cultural expression.

 Our beach-hopping continued to Runaway Beach and Fort James Beach, where we stopped at a beach bar for some delicious fish cakes as the sun began to set.